 When I’m hot, it’s hard for me to imagine that others in the room are cold.
 I think it really is hot, not that it’s hot only for me.
-It feels like fact, not opinion.
+It feels like a fact, not an opinion.

 When I do something that’s really valuable to me, it’s hard for me to imagine that it’s not valuable to others.
 I think it really is valuable, not that it’s valuable only for me.
-It feels like fact, not opinion.
+It feels like a fact, not an opinion.

-This is also the core of the “starving artist” problem.
+This is the problem of the “starving artist”.

-When someone creates something that is really important, powerful, and valuable to them, it’s hard to imagine that it’s not important, powerful, and valuable to others.
+When someone creates something that feels important, powerful, and valuable to them, it’s hard to imagine that it’s not important, powerful, and valuable to others.

 But money only comes from doing something valuable to others.

-The starving artist pours his heart into personal expression that’s incredibly valuable to him, but not (yet) valuable to others.
+The starving artist pours his heart into a project that’s incredibly valuable to him, but not (yet) valuable to others.
 That’s why no money comes.

 The good news is there are two ways out of the starving artist problem, and either one can be fun.

 #1: Focus on making your music more valuable to others.

 Art doesn’t end at the edge of the canvas.
 Keep your creativity going.
 Constantly ask, “How can I be more valuable to an audience?”
-You may come up with ideas like:
+You may come up with ideas like this:

 - Convert what you do from a public display to a personal service.
-Every work is customized for hire.
+Customize your work for hire.

-- Spread a fascinating version of your history, so they can get interested in you as a person first, and music second.
+- Spread a fascinating version of your history, so fans can get emotionally interested in you.

 - Be more entertaining, so that people don’t need sophisticated tastes to appreciate your music.

 - Make your shows invitation-only.

 - Engage more senses.
-Make a live performance so visually interesting that even the deaf would love it.
+Make a live performance so visually interesting that even deaf people would love it.
 Can you even incorporate smell, touch, or taste?